blacktokki/blacktokki-notebook/Usage.md

 * Links within notes are automatically detected and categorized
 * Internal note links are also suggested during search and autocomplete

-### ⏱ Automatic Date Detection
+### ⏱ Automatic Schedule Detection by Note

-* Recognizes date patterns like `2024-06-01` or `06/01~06/05`
+* The system automatically detects and displays schedules from each note using the supported timeline date formats.
-* Visualizes dates in the form of a timer bar and integrates with the timeline
+* Each note's current schedule is visually represented as a timer bar, making it easy to see its current state.

 ### 🧠 Readability Analysis